lexbor/docs/source/examples/encoding/single/decode/validate.md

 The program concludes by returning a success status if all decoding operations complete without errors.
-In summary, this code serves as an illustrative example of how to utilize the Lexbor encoding library to decode and validate UTF-8 encoded strings effectively, while properly handling potential errors in byte sequences.
+In summary, this code serves as an illustrative example of how to utilize the `lexbor` encoding library to decode and validate UTF-8 encoded strings effectively, while properly handling potential errors in byte sequences.
 By implementing this method, developers can ensure their applications correctly interpret and display UTF-8 content.